Archive for March, 2009

 pretzel

-I haven’t for the life of me been able to muster up a good reason for this, but certain major labels in the seventies would release cassette and vinyl versions of specific albums with entirely different song sequences.
-This is a practice that may have continued into the eighties, although no good examples are springing to mind.
-The three I do remember clearest from the seventies, though, are Steely Dan’s Pretzel Logic and Can’t Buy a Thrill as well as Cheap Trick’s Heaven Tonight.
-Did these differences have to do with space allotment issues from format to format?
-Maybe, but the complete jumble of those releases I’m familiar with makes me doubt it.
+I’m not sure why, but certain major labels in the seventies and eighties would release cassette and vinyl versions of specific albums with different song sequences.
+The three I remember clearest from the seventies are Steely Dan’s Pretzel Logic and Can’t Buy a Thrill as well as Cheap Trick’s Heaven Tonight.
+Did these differences have to do with space restrictions from format to format?
+Maybe, but I’m not convinced.
+I bring this up is because I lament how Steely Dan’s Pretzel Logic now survives only in the original vinyl sequence, and I want more listeners to consider experiencing it in the more meaningful sequence used on the original cassettes.
+Let’s compare the two:

 Steely Dan, Pretzel Logic (LP version): Side One - 1) Rikki Don’t Lose That Number; 2) Night By Night; 3) Any Major Dude Will Tell You; 4) Barrytown; 5) East St. Louis Toodle-Oo.
 Side Two - 1) Parker’s Band; 2) Through with Buzz; 3) Pretzel Logic; 4) With a Gun; 5) Charlie Freak; 6) Monkey in Your Soul.